Faculty Success

 1. Checkmark

-Attend New Employee Orientation
+Attend New Faculty Orientation

 New Faculty Orientation events include both webinars and in-person sessions taking place at the Missouri State Historical Society located at 605 Elm Street.
 Register for this year’s sessions taking place August 19-20.